1860–61 United States House of Representatives elections: Secession

-Fifty-six seats were vacant when the 37th Congress met on July 4, 1861, as a result of the secession of the Confederacy.
-Three states which later joined the Confederacy—Arkansas, Florida, and South Carolina—chose members before the presidential election, electing seven Democrats and two independents, who subsequently declined to take their seats.
-In addition, several districts in Tennessee and Virginia elected Unionist members who were seated along with the incoming class of House members.
-These were the only congressional elections held south of the border states prior to the start of the 37th Congress.
+Sixty-five (Note: Dubin counts 62 vacancies at the beginning of the 37th Congress, in addition to two representatives from California not yet elected.
+Fifty-nine seats were vacant for the duration of the Congress, and six Unionists from Tennessee and Virginia were seated after Congress convened.) seats were vacant when the 37th Congress met on July 4, 1861, following the secession of the Confederacy.
+Three states which later seceded (Arkansas, Florida, and South Carolina) held elections in 1860, electing seven Democrats and two independents who subsequently declined to take their seats.
+Several unionist districts in Tennessee and Virginia elected representatives who were seated along with the rest of the incoming class.
+These were the only congressional elections held south of the border states before the beginning of Congress.
+Several districts under Union Army control held special elections after July 4, but only two Louisiana Unionists were seated.